iges2023/iges2023.github.io/_pages/registration.md

 {: .table-striped}

 > <sup>1</sup>: Only available for early-bird and normal registration <br>
- <sup>2</sup>: One-day pass is avialble to local Hong Kong participants and conference dinner is not included <br>
+ <sup>2</sup>: One-day pass is available to local Hong Kong participants and conference dinner is not included <br>
  <sup>3</sup>: Applicable to groups of at least four people who belong to one organization or are co-authors of one paper <br>